-The Commission on Sport Management Accreditation is a specialized accrediting body whose purpose is to promote and recognize excellence in sport management education worldwide in colleges and universities at the baccalaureate and master's levels through specialized accreditation.
+The Commission on Sport Management Accreditation is a specialized accrediting body whose purpose is to promote and recognize excellence in sport management education worldwide in colleges and universities at the baccalaureate, master's and doctoral levels through specialized accreditation.

 Programs, students, employers, and the general public all benefit from the external verification of quality provided through COSMA's accreditation process.
 They also benefit from the process of continuous quality improvement that is encouraged by COSMA's developmental approach to promoting excellence in sport management education.

 Next deadline for Candidacy Status applications: July 15, 2020 (deadlines occur every two months)

 Board of Commissioners:

 Dr. Margaret Tudor, University of Tampa

 Writing Measurable Student Learning Outcomes recorded webinar with Jennifer VanSickle, University of Indianapolis.

 Outcomes Assessment plans, Rubrics and Annual Report content during the pandemic recorded webinar with Curt Laird, Columbus State Community College.

 Internships and COVID-19: Discussion of Alternatives recorded webinar with Jennifer Kane, University of North Florida.